 As stipulated by the terms directed by Phyllis Taylor in her will, scholarship applicants must:

-• be attending an accredited post-secondary institution pursuing programs or coursework in the fields of music or performing arts;
+• have attended at least one year previously, or be attending, an accredited post-secondary institution pursuing programs or coursework in the fields of music or performing arts;

 • be, or have been, a resident of Richmond for a minimum of two years;